Lighter-than-air systems · Crawl · Walk · Run

 Cruise speed

 A 500 km delivery mission completes in under four hours each way.
-Modeled on current concept parameters.

 −40 °C